Marc Bombard

-Marc Stephen Bombard (born November 15, 1949, in Tampa, Florida) is an American professional baseball manager and coach, and a former pitcher in minor league baseball.
+Marc Stephen Bombard (born November 15, 1949) is an American professional baseball manager and coach, and a former pitcher in minor league baseball.
 A manager in the minors for 28 years, he spent three seasons in the Major Leagues as the third-base coach of the Cincinnati Reds in 1996 and first-base coach of the Philadelphia Phillies in 2005–06.

 During his active career, Bombard pitched in the Cincinnati organization from 1971 to 1977.
 A left-hander, he was listed as 5 ft 8 in tall and 180 lb.
-At one point, his roommate was Randy "Macho Man" Savage.
+At one point, his roommate was "Macho Man" Randy Savage.